mosip/id-authentication/design/registration/registration-packetcreation.md

 -   Security :

-    -   The Enrollment packet shouldn't be decryptable other than Enrollment Server.
+    -   The Registration packet shouldn't be decryptable other than Registration Server.

     -   Hash out the data -- the hash code of the data should be sent along with the packet.